The Dinwoody Lakes area is located in the Wind River Range, and is a popular area for backpackers.

 For our initial route, we would turn right towards Bomber Basin.
 However, for the main trail we would end up coming back and turning left.
 This split is at mile 3.3.

-Part of me felt so annoyed that we would be going halfway to Gannet Peak (something that’s been on my to-do list for awhile), but on the other hand I was happy to scout out the area for whenever that trip would happen.
-We ended up hiking a total of 9 miles with our packs on, only to camp 3 miles into the trail, right before the main trail split.
-I didn’t get a photo of our campsite, but it worked out well.
+Part of me was frustrated because this meant we wouldn’t reach Gannet Peak (which has been on my to-do list for a while).
+However, I was also excited to scout out the area for a future trip.
+In the end, we hiked 9 miles with our packs, stopping to camp 3 miles into the trail, just before the main trail split.
+While I didn’t snap a photo of our campsite, it worked out perfectly.

-From the Glacier Trail split, reset your GPS for mileage to match my stats.
+Pro Tip: After the Glacier Trail split, reset your GPS to match the mileage stats for accurate tracking.

 So the next day we started to make our way to the Dinwoody Lakes.
 But first, we would have to hike up close to 40 switchbacks!